flomotlik/blog/_posts/2013-01-25-Followup-on-last-weeks-outage.markdown

 After making sure for several days that it works we want to go through the problem in depth and how we handled.

+##We are sorry and thankful
+We want to start by saying we are really sorry that this happened and we are working hard on preventing any such failures in the future through better monitoring and a much stronger system.

+We have given the team that hit this bug one month service for free, as we are very thankful they helped us in making our system better.
+Please don't take that as a "Challenge accepted", but we are very happy for any hint we get about bugs or problems in our system.

+We rely on your feedback to make this ***the most kickass product***.

 ##Problem
 The basic problem we faced last week was that for one project the log output that was stored into our database was immense.
 Up to